-This was a retrospective non-concurrent cohort study of female subjects ≥18 years old presenting to the ED of a NYC community hospital between August 2019 and May 2021 and empirically treated as outpatients for simple cystitis.
+This was a retrospective case series of female subjects ≥18 years old presenting to the ED of a NYC community hospital between August 2019 and May 2021 and empirically treated as outpatients for simple cystitis.
 Ethics approval was obtained from the New York Medical College IRB (#14607).
 Two authors performed data extraction.
-25% of charts were double screened.
+25% of charts were double-screened.
 Conflicts were resolved by consensus.
 Due to the clear definitions of antibiotic appropriateness established by the IDSA guidelines, inter-rater reliability for antibiotic appropriateness was 100%.
-Simple cystitis was defined as a UTI confined to the bladder and lacking signs of upper urinary tract symptoms (fever, chills, flank pain, and costovertebral angle tenderness) in the setting of normal urinary tract anatomy and function.11 Subjects were included based on the International Classification of Diseases, Tenth Revision (ICD-10) codes for UTI (N39) or acute cystitis (N30) with an antibiotic prescription at time of discharge.
-Exclusion criteria included catheter use, recent genitourinary tract postpartum, pregnancy up to 6 weeks surgery, immunosuppression, recent antibiotic prescription within 1month, concurrent treatment of another bacterial infection, or prior microbial treatment of current UTI.
+Simple cystitis was defined as a UTI confined to the bladder and lacking signs of upper urinary tract symptoms (fever, chills, flank pain, and costovertebral angle tenderness) in the setting of normal urinary tract anatomy and function.
+Subjects were included based on the International Classification of Diseases, Tenth Revision (ICD-10) codes for UTI (N39) or acute cystitis (N30) with an antibiotic prescription at time of discharge.
+Exclusion criteria included catheter use, recent genitourinary tract surgery, pregnancy up to 6 weeks postpartum, immunosuppression, recent antibiotic prescription within 1 month, concurrent treatment of another bacterial infection, or prior microbial treatment of current UTI.
 Subjects treated for a concurrent vaginal infection, bacterial or fungal, remained in the study.

-Antibiotic appropriateness was based on the 2011 IDSA guidelines for antibiotic selection, dose, duration and frequency (Table 1),6 and cross-referenced with the local NYC antibiogram for outpatient UTIs from 2016 to 2017.12 First line agents in the treatment of acute simple cystitis in the United States include nitrofurantoin, trimethoprim-sulfamethoxazole (TMP-SMX), and fosfomycin.
+Antibiotic appropriateness was based on the 2011 IDSA guidelines for antibiotic selection, dose, duration and frequency (Table 1)6, and cross-referenced with the local NYC antibiogram for outpatient UTIs from 2016 to 2017.12 First line agents in the treatment of acute simple cystitis in the United States include nitrofurantoin, trimethoprim-sulfamethoxazole (TMP-SMX), and fosfomycin.
 If these are contraindicated due to availability, allergy, or intolerance, fluoroquinolones and beta-lactams are second-line agents.
 Based on local NYC resistance data, amoxicillin, ampicillin, ciprofloxacin, and TMP/SMX were not appropriate empiric therapies.12 For a treatment to be considered appropriate, the prescribed antibiotic had to meet all 4 criteria for selection, dose, duration, and frequency.
+Institutional Review Board approval was obtained.

 Subject characteristics included age, race, ethnicity, diabetes, hypertension, and antibiotic allergies (Table 2).
 Diagnostic methods for UTI were recorded for each subject: urinary symptoms, urine dipstick, microscopic urine analysis (UA), and urine culture (UC).
 Dipstick and UA were categorized as positive, negative, contaminated, or not done.
 A dipstick result with leukocyte esterase and/or nitrites was considered positive.
 A UA result with bacteria was considered positive.
 If a UA had multiple epithelial cells and few bacteria without associated leukocyte esterase or nitrites on dipstick, it was considered contaminated.
-Pathogen type, number of colony-forming units (CFU), and
+Pathogen type, number of colony-forming units (CFU), and susceptibility testing were collected for all UCs with bacterial growth.
+Only cultures with CFU >100,000 were considered positive, though some clinicians treat with CFU>50,000 in conjunction with urinary symptoms.